scottasawyer/burger/README.md

 ### Installation

-cd into the project folder and type `npm install` to install the project dependencies.
-Also, make sure to first run the commands in the db folder to initialize the MySQL database and set the appropriate environment variables.
+Clone or download the repo, then navigate into the project folder and type `npm install` to install the project dependencies.

-### Usage

-Set environment variables for the MYSQL_HOST, MYSQL_PASS and MYSQL_USER for your MySQL database.
-Next, run `npm start` inside the project directory to start the Node.js server.
+Make sure to first run the schema and seeds files in the db folder (as well as set the configuration to match your instance of sql) so that you have a properly set up database.

 ### Contact

-Created by Tom Trebat
+Created by Scott Sawyer
-tjtrebat@gmail.com (bugs, problems, questions)